eprifti/audio2decodeMorse/README.md

   PYTHONPATH=src python3 -m audio2morse.data.generate_synthetic_morse \
     --config config/generation.yaml
   ```
+  By default this reads `data/texts.txt`, which now contains a diverse set of phrases, punctuation, numbers, and operating phrases to cover the full alphabet.

 ## Training
 - Edit `config/default.yaml` to point to your train/validation manifests and tweak hyperparameters.